dessa-oss/auction-price-regression-tutorial/README.md

 ```

 This will schedule a job to be run.
 Now open the Atlas GUI in your browser: http://localhost:5555/projects.
 Click into
-the project 'cifar-demo', then click on the "Job Details" tab.
+the project 'bulldozer-demo', then click on the "Job Details" tab.
 Here, you'll see the running job.
 Once it completes, it will have a green status and you will
 see your logged metrics.

 To view your saved artifacts, you can click on the expansion icon to the right of the running job, then click on the